The Best Insurance for Electricians & Electrical Contractors

 Travelers quotes are available through the company’s nationwide network of agents.
 Quotes and purchases cannot be completed online.
 As with any insurer, costs will vary based on factors specific to your business and coverage needs, but some online sources suggest that rates with Travelers may be pricier for smaller companies.

 Travelers delivers solid marks in company reputation and customer satisfaction.
-In the most recent J.D.
-Power study, Travelers exceeded the category average for customer satisfaction with a rating of 846.
-The Better Business Bureau has awarded Travelers an A rating for its handling of customer complaints.
-And Travelers has one of the lowest (best) NAIC complaint indexes overall at 0.09, while the commercial liability index of 0.72 is also better than the median for the category.
+Travelers has one of the lowest (best) NAIC complaint indexes overall at 0.29, while the commercial liability index of 0.72 is also significantly better than the median for the category.
+Its commercial lines market share remains one of the largest in the industry, at approximately 5% based on recent premium data.

 Travelers also is a high performer in financial strength.
-As the second largest commercial insurer by premiums written, with nearly 5% of the market, it is no surprise to learn that Travelers is well-resourced and considered reliable.
-Its A++ rating from AM Best is the highest available, while Moody’s offers an impressive Aa2 rating, and S&P rates Travelers at the AA level.
+As the second-largest commercial insurer by premiums written, it is well-resourced and considered highly reliable.
+Although it was recently eclipsed by The Hartford as the nation’s top workers’ compensation carrier, it remains a market leader in that category and several others.
+Its A++ (Superior) rating from AM Best, reaffirmed in 2026, is the highest available, and S&P continues to rate Travelers at the AA level.

 Travelers writes policies for almost every conceivable risk that electricians and electrical contractors encounter, but the reality is that this level of specialized expertise may not be necessary for a smaller business.
 But for larger companies who take on bigger and more complex jobs, Travelers offers not only a variety of coverage options but also excellent services and resources for policyholders, a good customer reputation, and some of the best financial strength ratings of any company we evaluated.
 This makes Travelers our pick as having the Best Insurance for Large Electrical Contractors.